blackgwe/easy-peasy-pass/README.md

   * Internet connection not required to generate a password
 * Revoking passwords separately
   → Versioned password generation templates

+*Known problems*: Forgetting the master password (should not happen because it is always used)

 ## Conclusions